cadmium900/unitree_mujoco/readme.md

 ## Features

-- Add support for Yahboom USB wireless joystic
+- Add support for Yahboom USB wireless joystick (C++)

   Added joystick mapping code (simulate/src/physics_joystick.h) according to the proxy of [Yahboom USB Wireless Joystick](https://yahboom.com/study_module/PS2)

   Change the `joystick_type` in `simulate/config.yaml` to other values if you want to use joystick of other types

+- Add support for depth image accessing through Python API

+  Through calling mujoco API and adding camera element in `go2.xml` we can obtain the depth image from mujoco.

+  The processed depth image is published to a dds topic named "rt/depthimage" using cyclonedds.